edemaine/coffeescript-for-python/README.md

 The languages are similar, so why not stick to Python?
 The main reason is that CoffeeScript compiles to JavaScript, resulting in several advantages:

-1. It is much faster: Node 9 runs typical JavaScript 2-5x faster than the equivalent Python (though the gap is much smaller using PyPy).
+1. It is much **faster**: Node 9 runs typical JavaScript 2-5x faster than the equivalent Python (though the gap is much smaller using PyPy).
    This performance boost is thanks to extensive optimization, such as just-in-time compilation, because of the intense interest in web applications.
-2. It can run in any web browser, making it easy to distribute your software for people to play with: just embed it in a web page.
+2. It can **run in any web browser**, making it easy to distribute your software for people to play with: just embed it in a web page.
 This is also especially important for web development.
-3. When running in a browser, you gain access to many powerful GUI features in the browser, notably HTML/CSS (e.g. buttons), SVG, WebGL, and Canvas.
+3. When running in a browser, you gain access to many **powerful GUI features** in the browser, notably HTML/CSS (e.g. buttons), SVG, WebGL, and Canvas.
    This makes it really easy to do complex graphics, both 2D and 3D.